-Chair Danforth called for any corrections or additions to the minutes from the September 23, 2021 Planning Commission meeting.
-There were none.
-Commissioner Williams moved to approve the minutes as presented.
-Commissioner Royer seconded the motion.
+Chair Danforth called for any corrections or additions to the minutes from the October 28, 2021 meeting.
+Ms. Cimmiyotti pointed out that Commissioner Salter was marked as present, but did not attend.
+She agreed to make that change in the final draft.
+Chair Danforth moved to approve the minutes with the noted correction.
+Commissioner Wysocki seconded the motion.
 Motion carried by consensus.